Jollyscola/Period-2-Node.js-Express-JavaScript-Backend-Testing-NoSQL-MongoDB-and-Mongoose/README.md

 •	500 fejl i Node.JS og Express vil nedbryde (crash) hele applikationen men i Java vil dette ikke ske.

 ---
-## Node.js uses a Single Threaded Non-blocking strategy to handle asynchronous task.
+## 3. Node.js uses a Single Threaded Non-blocking strategy to handle asynchronous task.
 Explain strategies to implement a Node.js based server architecture that still could take advantage of a multi-core Server.
+---

+---
+## 4. Explain briefly how to deploy a Node/Express application including how to solve the following deployment problems:
+---

+## - Ensure that you Node-process restarts after a (potential) exception that closed the application

+## - Ensure that you Node-process restarts after a server (Ubuntu) restart

+## - Ensure that you can take advantage of a multi-core system

+## - Ensure that you can run “many” node-applications on a single droplet on the same port (80)

+---
+## 5. Explain the difference between “Debug outputs” and application logging.
+What’s wrong with console.log(..) statements in our backend-code.
+---

+---
+## 6. Demonstrate a system using application logging and “coloured” debug statements.
+---

+---
+## 7. Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript + relevant packages
+---

+---
+## Explain, using relevant examples, the Express concept; middleware.
 ---

 ![billede](https://user-images.githubusercontent.com/32638165/54477713-7ae1c500-480a-11e9-8db1-2903cef2859d.png)